-Beauty-wise: Cordyceps contains powerful concentrations of anti-aging compounds that can help rejuvenate the skin, eliminate dead or dying cells, and improve the appearance of blemishes, wrinkles, and age spots, effectively shaving years off your life!
+Cordyceps mushroom skincare: Cordyceps contains powerful concentrations of anti-aging compounds that can help rejuvenate the skin, eliminate dead or dying cells and improve the appearance of blemishes, wrinkles, and age spots, effectively shaving years off your life!

-The Cordyceps DIY: Brew the cordyceps in tea or chew it raw!
+The cordyceps skincare DIY: Brew the cordyceps in tea or chew it raw!